bchugg/bchugg.github.io/_research_notes/self-normalized-mixture.md

 $$

-As the name suggests, the method of mixtures involves _mixing_ different process using appropriate mixture distributions.
+As the name suggests, the method of mixtures involves _mixing_ different processes using appropriate mixture distributions.
 Let $$\nu$$ be a Gaussian with mean 0 and covariance $$V_0^{-1}$$ and consider the stochastic process $$(M_t)$$ with increments

 $$